Why Visiting Bergamo Needs to Be on Your List

 • The crown jewel of Bergamo’s culinary offerings is the Casoncelli, a sort of ravioli made with fresh egg pasta filled with meat, breadcrumbs, parmesan cheese and spices and served with melted butter, bacon, and sage.

-• Finally, try something unique for dessert with polenta e osei, or polenta and birds.
-A typical savory dish from Veneto, in Bergamo polenta e osei is a dessert.
+• For something heartier, go for the polenta: Polenta taragna, made from buckwheat and typically mixed with butter and cheese, is the ultimate comfort food dish.
+Or, try something unique for dessert with polenta e osei, or polenta and birds.
 In this sweet treat, polenta covered in almond paste form small nests and chocolate shaped into small birds sit on top.

 They say Bergamo is a city with two hearts and one soul.
 The perfect combination of characteristic Italian charm and modern elegance, a visit to Bergamo is incomplete without touring both Città Alta and Bassa and experiencing both sides of this unique city.